triangletodd/old-dotfiles/README.md

     cd dotfiles

 ### Using my Makefile
-I will use the bash package in my example commands which expect a package name.
+I will use the bash package in my example commands that require a package name.

 ###### Stow all packages
     make stow